squeaky-pl/pystacia/doc/source/image.rst

 -------

-If you want to fill image with solid color you use :meth:`tinyimg.image.Image.fill` passing it color.
+If you want to fill image with solid color you use :meth:`pystacia.image.Image.fill` passing it color.
 You can optionally pass also blend parameter specyfing opacity with `1` meaning opaque.